hashgraph/hedera-services/docs/docker-quickstart.md

 REGISTRY_PREFIX=
 ```

-The file can be created by calling the `updateDockerEnv` gradle tasks (execute `./gradlew updateDockerEnv` from the root folder of the repo).
+The file can be created by calling the `updateDockerEnv` gradle task (execute `./gradlew updateDockerEnv` from the root folder of the repo).

 Third, build the image with an empty registry prefix and the `TAG` from your `.env` file by calling the `createDockerImage` gradle tasks (execute `./gradlew createDockerImage` from the root folder of the repo).